-This is one of the most common types of mutual fund.
+Open-ended Mutual fund-This is one of the most common types of mutual fund.
 In open-ended mutual funds, the units can be bought and sold on a continuous basis which allows the investors to invest as per their convenience.
 The numbers of outstanding units keep fluctuating every time the fund house decides to repurchase or sell the existing units, which is the sole reason why the unit capital of the open-ended mutual funds keeps changing.

 These funds offer high liquidity as they allow the investors to redeem the units at any time.
 There is no limit to the number of investors, shares or overall size of the fund until and unless the fund manager plans to close subscription, in order to manage it better.

 Open-ended funds also allow investments and withdrawals through Systematic Investment Plans (SIPs).
 The share price or Net Asset Value (NAV) of these open-ended mutual funds is calculated daily when the markets close.

 Close-ended Mutual fund-This type of mutual fund has a pre-determined maturity period of 5-7 years.
 They are available for subscription during the launch of the scheme for a limited period.
 Close-ended mutual funds have a limitation on the number of units that can be issued to the investors.

 Additionally, investors cannot buy the units of the close-ended funds once the New Fund Offer (NFO) period expires.
 This also means that no investor can enter or exit unless the tenure ends.
 However, the fund house lists the close-ended schemes on a stock exchange which allows investors to exit before the term period ends.